 This new textbook series provides students and their teachers with accessible introductions to the major subjects encountered within the study of language and linguistics.
-Assuming no prior knowledge of the subject, each book is written and designed for ease of use in the classroom or seminar, and is ideal for adoption on a modular course as the core recommended textbook.
+Assuming no prior knowledge of the subject, each book is written and designed for ease of use in the classroom or seminar, and is ideal for adoption in a modular course as the core recommended textbook.
 Each book offers the ideal introductory material for each subject, presenting students with an overview of the main topics encountered in their course, and features a glossary of useful terms, chapter previews and summaries, suggestions for further reading, and helpful exercises.
 Each book is accompanied by a supporting website.

-Books published in the series Introducing Phonology David Odden Introducing Speech and Language Processing John Coleman Introducing Phonetic Science John Maidment and Michael Ashby Introducing Second Language Acquisition Muriel Saville-Troike
+Books published in the series Introducing Phonology David Odden Introducing Speech and Language Processing John Coleman Introducing Phonetic Science Michael Ashby and John Maidment Introducing Second Language Acquisition Muriel Saville-Troike Introducing English Linguistics Charles F. Meyer Introducing Morphology Rochelle Lieber Introducing Semantics Nick Riemer